Subscribe to The Alabama Transfers Advisor, your source for all things transfer in AL. Plus, send story submissions!

 The State of Alabama benefits.

-The STARS program also makes it easier for students to begin and complete their degrees in Alabama.
+The Alabama Transfers program also makes it easier for students to begin and complete their degrees in Alabama.
 In addition, the state articulation program promotes accountability among the higher education leaders of Alabama.
 Through this program, millions of dollars are saved each year because students are better informed and they do not waste time and/or money taking courses that will ultimately not count toward their total degree hours.

 Alabama is not alone in this effort.
 Many states have implemented similar state articulation programs.
 In almost every instance, the benefits gained from such programs far outweigh the costs and difficulties associated in implementing and maintaining such a program.